Diet | Bodyweight |

 As we want to test ratios, we use the subtraction of log-transformed values = 0.
 We will test whether \(log(\frac {WT}{KO}) = log(1) = 0\) (the alternative \(\ne 0\)).

-First calculate the log-ratios as below by converting the long-table into wide-format.
-Also see Appendix.
+First calculate the log-ratios as below by using the wide-format table we made above.

 caption = "Wide table of cytokine data.")